moussaclarke/hobbes/README.md

 You can add comments in any CalDAV client by following the above syntax, and the web app will format them accordingly.

+## Private Tasks

+You might want to make some tasks private (e.g. internal admin tasks) so that clients can't view them.
+For now you can simply not give them a category and they won't appear.
+We might make this more explicit in future.

 ### Screenshots

 ![Screenshot](https://raw.githubusercontent.com/moussaclarke/hobbes/main/screenshot1.png)